isikduygu/medium-API/README.md

+# Dynamic Blog Page

-# How To Dynamically Render Your Medium Blog Posts On Your Web Site?
+### How To Dynamically Render Your Medium Blog Posts On Your Web Site?

 In this Vue project, You can dynamically render the posts you share on the medium to your website.